 Following is a list of evidence that you should possess to prove your duty of care was violated by an opposing party which led to your head injury:

 A head injury could take place whether you are at work, in a shopping centre, at a hospital, at a restaurant, at a playground, or at a gym.
-Let us take a look at some of the frequently reported head injury claims in England and Wales:
+Let us take a look at some of the frequently reported head injury compensation claims in England and Wales:

-Road accidents like a pedestrian getting hit by a vehicle, a motorcyclist or a cyclist getting struck by a car, a roadside stationary vehicle getting hit by a negligent driver, resulting in a head injury are some solid examples where you can make a head injury claim.
+Road accidents like a pedestrian getting hit by a vehicle, a motorcyclist or a cyclist getting struck by a car, a roadside stationary vehicle getting hit by a negligent driver, resulting in a head injury are some solid examples where you can make a head injury accident claim.

-A head injury caused by an accident in a public space such as a collision with an object, falling from a broken bench at a park, getting struck by a falling signboard, slipping on an uncleaned spill, falling off a faulty treadmill at a gym are all genuine cases which could make you entitled to claim head injury compensation.
+A head injury caused by an accident in a public space such as a collision with an object, falling from a broken bench at a park, getting struck by a falling signboard, slipping on an uncleaned spill, falling off a faulty treadmill at a gym are all genuine cases which could make you entitled to claim compensation for a head injury.

-To know the eligibility of your specific head injury case, contact our expert panel of head injury claims solicitors today.
+To know the eligibility of your specific head injury case, contact our panel of expert solicitors today.

 The effect of a head injury on a person’s life is gauged as to how much damage that person has suffered.
 This damage can be of two types, general damage and special damage.
 General damage includes the loss of amenity, pain, and suffering of a victim.
 Whereas the special damage takes into consideration all the financial losses a victim suffers along with any care needs due to their head injury.